 In Singapore, both individuals and businesses practise annual (instead of monthly) tax filing.
-For businesses, employers have to report to the Inland Revenue Authority of Singapore (IRAS) how much their employees earned last year, from 1 Jan to 31 Dec.
+Employers have to report to the Inland Revenue Authority of Singapore (IRAS) how much their employees earned last year, from 1 Jan to 31 Dec.
 They make this report through the IR8A form (download here).

-Here’s a simple guide on IR8A filing for employers – from how to complete the form to when the form must be completed.
+Here’s a simple guide on IR8A filing for employers.

 |Do** prepare IR8A for||Do not prepare IR8A for|

 (b) Part-time resident employee;

 (c) Non-resident employee including those who are based overseas and are required to render service in Singapore

 during the year (exclude details of employment income where clearance has been filed);